Rishabh-V/DotNetConf2022/README.md

 # .NET Conf 2022 - Bhubaneshwar (9th Jan 2022)

-My session in .NET Conf Bhubaneshwar 2022 on "Extending Visual Studio in 40 minutes"
+.NET Conf Bhubaneshwar 2022 session on  "Extending Visual Studio in 40 minutes" by Rishabh Verma

 Slides as well as code are in this same repository